subiabre/phpmetro/README.md

 }
 ```

-Congratulations, you'd just created your first PHPMetro Analysis.
-Extending from `Analysis` is the first step to create tests and perform analysis of our random number generator.
+Congratulations, you've just created your first PHPMetro Analysis.
+Extending from `PHPMetro\Analysis` is the first step to create tests and perform analysis of our random number generator.

-Now we need some results:
+Now we need some sample results to analyize:

 #### 2. Add samples